-She waited there with the silent chickens for what seemed like hours.
-Gradually growing calmer, feeling her pulse rate slowing back to normal, she was thankful at being spared the tunnel and she sat and tried to think of anything they might have over-looked.
+She waited there with the now-silent chickens for what seemed like hours.
+Gradually growing calmer, feeling her pulse rate slowing back to normal, she was thankful at being spared the tunnel.
+She leaned back against the cave wall and tried to think of anything they might have over-looked.

 Bedding.
 It came to her immediately.
 What had she thought they would sleep on, keep themselves warm with?
 She shook her head in disbelief.
 Sleeping bags.
 Eight of them.
 Maybe some of those foam camping mattresses that roll up.
 What else might they need?
 Clothes.
 Not just for now, but for in five years’ time, or whatever, if they were still there then.
 Her brain threatened once more to become overwhelmed by the sheer scale of what they were planning to do.
 How long would they be able to manage up here on the plain?
 Would they even survive the first winter?
-It seemed such a crazy idea again.
-How could it possibly work?
+All at once it seemed such a crazy idea again.
+Her emotions yo-yoing, she asked herself, how could this possibly work?

 ‘Lonely?’ he asked, teasing.
 His lips brushed her hair and in the unaccustomed moment of intimacy, she realised she would have welcomed more.
 But this was not the time or place.
 Trying to keep things light she said, she said with forced cheerfulness,